Auditions Ages 6 -15

 Please ensure that you have registered to audition.
 (No fee required to audition.)

-(Note- this is not all the characters, there are many more with solos and featured moments)
+(Note- this is not all the characters, there are many more with solos and featured moments.
+This just provides us a smaller set of material to use for auditions.)

 The narrator of the story, is a good friend to Mary Poppins.
 An everyman, Bert is a chimney sweep and a sidewalk artist, among many other occupations.
 With a twinkle in his eye and a skip in his step, Bert watches over the children and the goings-on around Cherry Tree Lane.
 He is a song-and-dance man with oodles of charm who is wise beyond his years.
 Cast your strongest male singer, dancer, and actor in this role.